hackclub/blot/public/TOOLKIT.md

 > For an introduction to Blot check out <a href="/editor?guide=start">this guide</a>.

 There are three names that provide functionality available in the Blot editor:
-`setDocDimensions`, `drawLines`, and `toolkit` (which can also be referenced as `tk`).
+`setDocDimensions`, `drawLines`, and `blotToolkit` (which can also be referenced as `bt`).

-The first two affect the drawing environment itself, and the toolkit is used for creating line drawings.
+The first two affect the drawing environment itself, and the `blotToolkit` is used for creating line drawings.

 ## Environment Affecting